 The work that Governors have done on our committees and in the Governing Body.

 Governors continue to monitor the school finances on a regularly basis to ensure that they continue to be robust in the light of national funding shortfalls.
-This has involved regular one to one meetings with the Business Manager reporting back to the Resources Committee and Full Governing Body.
+This has involved regular one to one meetings with the Business Manager, reporting back to the Resources Committee and Full Governing Body.
 Governors have made recommendations on staffing structure, with particular regard to enhancing the Senior Leadership Team in order to gain capacity to effect improvements identified by the Task and Monitoring Group.
 Performance Management of staff has been closely monitored and presented to the Resources Committee.
-A staff survey of well-being was recommended by governors to be carried out and reported back in September 2018.The Chair has written to the Leader of Leeds City Council concerning funding shortfalls due to an increase in pupil numbers in Year 7.
+A staff survey of well-being was recommended by governors back in September 2018, but in light of the recent pandemic the Governors have recommended that this should be carried out again.

 Attendance has been tackled robustly and new strategies have been put in place and presented to the Student Support Committee.
 The link governor has ratified the outcomes by meeting with the Senior Leader now responsible.
 Outcomes are much improved.

 Although this has been a difficult time, Governors have continued to supported events wherever possible, monitoring visits have been carried out virtually on all areas of school life.
-Each governor has been assigned a link role that they have investigated to gain an insight and understanding of the day to day operations within the school.
+Each Governor has been assigned a link role that they have investigated to gain an insight and understanding of the day to day operations within the school.
 These are reported back to the relevant sub-committee meetings and allow them to triangulate evidence presented by the Leadership Team and make recommendations.
 Student voice activities have also helped to ensure that what the students experience on the ground is compatible with the school ethos and values.
-Areas which have been monitored directly by governors include, English, Maths, Science, Attendance, Pupil Premium students including student voice, SEND and Equalities.
+Areas which have been monitored directly by Governors include, English, Maths, Science, Attendance, Pupil Premium students including student voice, SEND and Equalities.

 Governors have regular access to training, including keeping up to date with changing national statistics and examination structures.

 Governors have worked tirelessly to improve outcomes for students and to realise our ambitious vision for the school and will continue to challenge in all areas to ensure this happens.